-116 2021 IDO Annual Update - Citywide Text Amendments - EPC REVIEW.
+^{286 2021} IDO Annual Update - Citywide Text Amendments - EPC REVIEW.
 EPC Recommended Condition #1.
 Revised editorially for consistency with the IDO.

-6-8(E)(2) Any new structure conditions: ucture or outdoor use proposed for the lot meets all of the following 6-8(E)(2)(a) Complies with the dimensional standards for the zone district where the lot is located to the maximum extent practicable.
-6-8(E)(2)(b) Does not exceed the maximum building height allowed in the zone district where the lot is located.
-6-8(E)(2)(c) Does not include any encroachments that would not be allowed pursuant to Table 5-1-4.
-6-8(E)(3) requirement nonconforming to minimum lot width or minimum lot size ts in the R-MH zone district shall be developed governed by the R- trict standards in all respects; no Variance is required for such it.
-6-8(F) NONCONFORMING SIGNS 6-8(F)(1) Authority to Continue 6-8(F)(1)(a) A nonconforming sign shall be allowed to continue in use, regardless of any change in ownership or occupancy of the structure, for the life of the physical sign structure in the size, height, lighting/illumination type, and configuration that existed at the time it became nonconforming, unless Subsection (b) below applies.
-6-8(F)(1)(b) If 1 or more of the signatories to a Joint Sign Premises agreement withdraws from the agreement, the sign automatically becomes illegal and is subject to the provisions of Subsection 14-16-6-9(C) (Enforcement).
-6-8(F)(2) Repair and Maintenance A nonconforming sign may be maintained, repaired, or altered, but no maintenance, repair, or alteration may increase the extent of nonconformance.
-6-8(F)(3) Modificatio on 6-8(F)(3)(a) Any modification of size, height, lighting/illumination type, or configuration or any replacement of the sign face shall conform to all requirements of Section 14-16-5-12 (Signs) and all other applicable requirements of this IDO.
-6-8(F)(3)(b) Conversion of a non-electronic nonconforming sign to an electronic sign is prohibited unless the erection of a new electronic sign with the same size, height, and configuration as the electronic sign is prohibited unless the erection of a new electronic sign with the same size, height, and configuration as the nonconforming sign in that location would be allowed under Subsection 14-16-5-12(H) (Electronic Signs).
+6-8(E)(2) Any new structure or outdoor use proposed for the lot meets all of the following provisions:

+- 6-8(E)(2)(a) Complies with the dimensional standards for the zone district where the lot is located to the maximum extent practicable. - 6-8(E)(2)(b) Does not exceed the maximum building height allowed in the zone district where the lot is located. - 6-8(E)(2)(c) Does not include any encroachments that would not be allowed pursuant to Table 5-1-4. - 6-8(E)(3) Lots legally nonconforming to minimum lot width or minimum lot size requirements in the R-MH zone district shall be developed governed by the R-ML zone district standards in all respects; no Variance is required for such development.

+6-8(F) NONCONFORMING SIGNS

+6-8(F)(1) Authority to Continue

+- 6-8(F)(1)(a) A nonconforming sign shall be allowed to continue in use, regardless of any change in ownership or occupancy of the structure, for the life of the physical sign structure in the size, height, lighting/illumination type, and configuration that existed at the time it became nonconforming, unless Subsection (b) below applies. - 6-8(F)(1)(b) If 1 or more of the signatories to a Joint Sign Premises agreement withdraws from the agreement, the sign automatically becomes illegal and is subject to the provisions of Subsection 14-16-6-9(C) (Enforcement).

+6-8(F)(2) Repair and Maintenance

+A nonconforming sign may be maintained, repaired, or altered, but no maintenance, repair, or alteration may increase the extent of nonconformance.

+6-8(F)(3) Modification

+- 6-8(F)(3)(a) Any modification of size, height, lighting/illumination type, or configuration or any replacement of the sign face shall conform to all requirements of Section 14-16-5-12 (Signs) and all other applicable requirements of this IDO. - 6-8(F)(3)(b) Conversion of a non-electronic nonconforming sign to an electronic sign is prohibited unless the erection of a new electronic sign with the same size, height, and configuration as the nonconforming sign in that location would be allowed under Subsection 14-16-5-12(H) (Electronic Signs).